Stop the Spread

 - Stay 6 feet away from others.

 - Test to prevent spread to others.

-- Wash your hands before and after wearing a mask.
+- Wash your hands often.

 Ohio: Ohioans may be tested for coronavirus at sites including private companies and community health centers.
 Please visit the state’s testing page for details about each location’s practices, to get a test referral or to schedule an appointment.
 Additionally, the Health Collaborative has partnered with Hamilton County, five regional health systems and the University of Cincinnati to provide pop-up COVID-19 testing throughout Hamilton County through the Test and Protect initiative.

 Kentucky: Find COVID-19 testing sites and filter by county by visiting the state’s website.